ARM Announces Second Education & Workforce Development Project Call

 Advanced Robotics for Manufacturing (ARM) is currently soliciting proposals that respond to specific needs of manufacturers as they relate to “Work and Learn” educational programs to engage individuals with both a classroom and on the job training experience.
 Proposals could focus on a variety of topics including, but not limited to, transitioning veterans and/or under employed and underrepresented groups in the talent pipeline who may hold similar skills and training in robotics and automation.
 A component of the ARM Education and Workforce Development mission is to train, certify and offer internships, robotics apprenticeships and externships to students and educators through increased awareness of advanced manufacturing careers by member industry organizations.
 An additional mission goal is to address diversity by incorporating a broad range of groups into ARM education and training program.
 The topic areas in this call for proposals seeks to use these two goals to ensure a continued skilled pipeline of workers into these industries.

 Proposed projects should feature innovations and/or scalability in education and/or training that enable more U.S. citizens to move into positions in the advanced manufacturing workplace.
-The culmination of the program should result in workers who find employment in advanced manufacturing facilities.
+The culmination of the robotics program should result in workers who find employment in advanced manufacturing facilities.
 Proposal teams may include a variety of organizations that have vested interests in this “Work and Learn” program.
 Many types of organizations could participate and benefit from the results of this project.
 Examples include: Two and four-year colleges, Workforce Investment Boards (WIBs), unions, Manufacturing Extension Partnerships (MEP), industrial training centers, large corporations and small and medium manufacturers (SMM).
 As examples, possible teams might be comprised of a large manufacturer, a two-year college and a SMM(s); or a robotic manufacturer, an MEP, an industrial training company, and an SMM.
 Note however, that every team must include at least one manufacturer or industry representative.

 The following topic areas for this project call represent the top priorities from the ARM education and workforce development road mapping process, which integrates the input of manufacturers with a strategic view on the future of manufacturing.
 Successful proposals will clearly identify project deliverables and the benefit to other ARM Institute members.
 Please note that the topics described below are deliberately broad.